LXBgit/git_work/readme.txt

-Git is a distriuted version control system.
+Git is a distriuted version control system 2.
 Git is free software.